 For periods to be a real deal, I need to fully embrace this process and jump in with two feet, rather than just dip my toe in the water.

-Anna Boniface is part of the ‘class of 2018’ and this year will share her running journey every month.
+Anna Boniface features in the ‘Fast 10: class of 2018’ and over the course of the year will share her running journey.
 You can read Anna’s previous posts here and further information about the ‘class of 2018’ can be found here.